EASYNETY/1ta/docs/features/classes/Enrollment.md

    - `max_slots`: Maximum number of slots available for the class
    - `available_slots`: Current number of available slots
    - `enrolled_students_count`: Number of students currently enrolled
-   - `visibility`: Who can see and enroll in the class
+   - `visibility`: Who can see and enrol in the class
    - `enrollment_start_date`: When enrollment becomes available

 2. **Update Class Form**: Update your class form to include the enrollment settings that were previously in the Course Settings: